-THE YONKOFA PROJECT provides hygiene kits to girls enrolled in junior high in the districts we serve—about 800 girls each year!
+THE YONKOFA PROJECT works to end ‘period poverty’ by providing hygiene kits to girls in junior high in the districts we serve—about 1500 girls each year!
 The hygiene kits include washable, reusable sanitary napkins, a leak-proof/wet bag, instructions for use, a soap sack, underwear, and a cloth backpack.
-The nurses and school headmasters are also given teaching materials.

 Do you like to sew?
 Is your church or community group looking for a way to help girls stay in school?
 Consider making pads and other materials for the Keep Girls in School project.
 You can find instructions, videos, and patterns linked here: